Chris Powell: Leicester City

 Powell joined League Two side AFC Bournemouth on a trial basis in July 2008. whilst the club looked to see if he could bring much needed experience to their defence.
 He joined Leicester City on a six-month contract on 23 August 2008.

 He made his debut against Fulham in Leicester's League Cup second round 3–2 defeat, playing the full 90 minutes.

 On 6 December 2008, Powell started his 750th career appearance against former club Southend; Leicester won the game 3–0.
 He signed a contract extension that would see him stay at the club until the end of the 2008–09 season on 5 January 2009.

 In July 2009, Powell signed a contract to be a player-coach at Leicester City, becoming first team development coach, and also re-registering himself as a player.
 With teammates Bruno Berner out with a calf injury and Ryan McGivern struggling with form, Powell played his first league match on 26 January 2010, in a 1–0 defeat to Barnsley.
 He retired from playing at the end of the 2009–10 season; his final appearance came on 27 March 2010 against his former club Derby County.

 International career

 Powell was called-up for England in 2001 under Sven-Göran Eriksson, earning his first cap against Spain.
 Powell earned five caps in total.

-Coaching career
+Coaching and managerial career

 Leicester City

-Having served as a player coach under Nigel Pearson, Powell was retained by incoming Leicester manager Paulo Sousa in the summer of 2010.
+Having served as a player coach under Nigel Pearson, Powell was retained by incoming Leicester City manager Paulo Sousa in the summer of 2010.
 In October, Powell was named caretaker manager with Mike Stowell of the Foxes after Sousa was sacked.
 Their first, and only, game in charge came against Scunthorpe United; Leicester won the game 3–1.
 He remained a coach at the club after Sousa's replacement, Sven-Göran Eriksson, was appointed.
 Eriksson—who selected Powell for his England caps—commented in December 2010 that Powell "will be a very good manager in the future".